 The University of Iowa College of Pharmacy offers a PGY2 Pharmacy Residency in Pain Management and Palliative Care.

 Our mission is to nurture and grow resident pharmacists to become Pharmacopalliation experts who provide compassionate clinical care, innovative and effective education, rigorous, relevant research, and progressive leadership in the fields of pain management, palliative care, and hospice.
 The resident pharmacist will be immersed within a diverse interprofessional team (including hospice and palliative medicine as well as anesthesia fellows) throughout the year and graduate with the requisite competencies to be an integral member of an interprofessional team engaged in pain management, palliative care, or hospice.

 The resident pharmacist will benefit from being embedded within the interdisciplinary UIHC palliative care team, training with physician fellows in hospice and palliative medicine.
 In addition, the resident pharmacist will also have opportunities to learn, collaborate, and fellowship with pharmacy residents at UIHC and the UI College of Pharmacy.

 The resident pharmacist will develop the skills to become an expert in pain and symptom management in patients with diverse disease states, through clinical experiences in various practice areas and at different practice areas.
 Training plans will be customized to best support the resident pharmacist in achieving his or her interests and career goals.

-The program is an American Society of Health-System Pharmacists (ASHP) candidate.
+This residency program is accredited by the American Society of Health-System Pharmacists (ASHP).